cy6erskunk/q-n-a/docs/Technical_rules.md

 t.54

-1 The materiality of the hit is established according to the indications of the apparatus, FIE
+1 The materiality of the hit is established according to the indications of the apparatus,

-19

-November 2023

 and when necessary by consulting the judges (cf. t.48).